Larkspur

 Provide funding to facilitate implementation of Housing Element programs

 City has an established local Housing Trust Fund https://larkspur.municipal.codes/Code/18.25 The City directs all ground lease income from EAH Housing Larkspur Isle 23 unit affordable housing development site to Housing Trust Fund.
 Revenue is currently $20,000 per year.
 All inclusionary housing units required since adoption of the Inclusionary Housing Ordinance have been constructed, and as such no in-lieu fees have been collected in the Affordable Housing Trust Fund.
 The City prioritizes construction of affordable housing over the collection of in-lieu fees.
 The City will implement this program should any money be collected as part of future residential development approvals.
+The City adopted a commercial linkage fee in 2023 and also updated includionary housing fees in 2023.

 Ongoing